thomasjungblut/tjungblut-online-ml/README.md

 > -Djava.util.concurrent.ForkJoinPool.common.parallelism=30

-to whatever maximizes your throughput in updates per s.
+to whatever maximizes your throughput in updates per second.

 Do Predictions